jimena-medinarubio/Masters_thesis/README.md

 Code to calculate the KDE from Lagrangian trajectories

-**Supervised Machine Learning method to classify trajectories (KNN)** Given a domain parition, code to classify trajectories and obtain their itinerary at each timestep.
+**Supervised Machine Learning method to classify trajectories (KNN)** -Given a domain parition, code to classify trajectories and obtain their itinerary at each timestep.
+  Using the itineraries of the particles, the following metrics are calculated:

-**Exposure time**
+  **a) Exposure time**
-Code to calculate the exposure time of particles in each region of the partitioned domain using their itineraries.
+  -Code to calculate the exposure time of particles in each region of the partitioned domain using their itineraries.

-**Lagrangian Flow Network**
+  **b)Lagrangian Flow Network**
     - Code to compute the transition matrix of the trajectories over the partitioned domain and obtain a graph where nodes represent each   region and the edges, the probability of transport between them.
     - Code to calculate the *betweenness centrality* of each region of the partitioned domain
     - *Infomap* algorithm used to find distinct commnities within the network.